mahamtaqi3-cloud/Fungal_DNA_Analyzer/README.md

 This project performs basic DNA sequence analysis on a fungal genome sequence stored in a FASTA file.
 Using Python and BioPython, the script reads the DNA sequence, calculates nucleotide composition, determines GC content, searches for user-defined DNA motifs, and visualizes nucleotide frequencies with a bar chart.

-This project is suitable for beginners learning bioinformatics, computational biology, and biological sequence analysis.

 ---